mixu-/fitbod-gmail-to-elasticsearch/README.md

     https://developers.google.com/gmail/api/quickstart/python
 * Download the credentials.json from the above link.
 * Currently the initial authentication process requires you to login via a web browser, so the script will not work on a headless server.

+## Usage

+    $ python fitbod2elastic.py

+    Get Fitbod CSV from GMail and index it in Elasticsearch

+    optional arguments:
+        -h, --help            show this help message and exit
+        -d DAYS, --days DAYS  number of days to index starting from today -v, --verbose         verbose logging